RNVizion/rnv-ask-the-corpus/eval/README.md

 ## The resolved failure

-`res-mcp` was a held false refusal: the résumé's rnv-color-mcp entry was thin while the server was still in production, and the bot retrieved the résumé and declined rather than answer from it.
-The refusal was correct.

-**Resolved 2026-07-27.** Two changes landed between the June baseline and the first post-resolution index: the home page entered the corpus carrying a full project card, and the résumé was rewritten with a full rnv-color-mcp entry.
-Verified 2026-08-03 against committed indexes `c037b4f` (Jun 29, 5 sources) and
-`9cecd28` (Jul 28, 9 sources): June served a bare project list at rank 1 with nothing that could answer; July 28 served the rewritten résumé at rank 1 and the home card at rank 2.
-No index was committed on 2026-07-27, so which change flipped the case that day is not recoverable from the record.

-The case now passes on the résumé alone — `home-3` has since fallen to rank 6, outside the five slots the app serves.
-A green case can quietly change what it is testing.

-The dated refusal is preserved under `docs/eval-history/` (retrieval hit, refused, pass fail).
-It is historical evidence, not a live failure.
+**Resolved 2026-07-27.** The bot retrieved the résumé and declined anyway.
+The long-recorded reason — that the résumé entry was thin — is false: the June-era résumé carried the server in a summary sentence and a full project entry enumerating nine tools.
+Verified 2026-08-03 against committed indexes `c037b4f` (Jun 29, 5 sources) and `9cecd28` (Jul 28, 9 sources).
+Two readings remain, and `results.json` stores source ids rather than chunk ids, so it cannot choose between them: either retrieval served a résumé chunk lacking the mention, in which case the refusal was correct on what it saw; or it served the chunk that had the entry and refused with the material in hand.
+No index was committed on 2026-07-27, so the change that flipped it that day is also unrecoverable.